hardyslays/redaction-mcp/DEVELOPMENT.md

 }
 ```

-`fill_color` is validated by the PDF engine as a six-digit hexadecimal color.
+`fill_color` is validated as a six-digit hexadecimal color.
 `fill_opacity` is between 0 and 1. `permanent_redaction` defaults to `true` and
 applies PDF annotations; setting it to `false` keeps reviewable PDF
 annotations. `redaction_type` is `asterisks` by default or `mask` (`[REDACT]`)